 Google Analytics has recently come under fire from European authorities for non-compliance with the GDPR rules on data transfers.
 Google promises that the latest version of its analytics tool will be more privacy-focused.
 They will sunset Universal Analytics in favor of GA4 next year, and privacy has been the main driver of this change.
 But how "privacy-friendlier" will this version be?

 Many companies look forward to Google Analytics 4 as a solution to the compliance puzzle.
 However, companies might be a little too optimistic.
-While there is no case law on GA4 yet, the existing case law suggests that GA4 suffers from the same legal issues as UA.
+While there is no case law on GA4 yet, but it appears that GA4 suffers from the same legal issues as UA.

 - Privacy is more than compliance